German conglomerate, which has amassed some 30 café and retail coffee brands since 2010, announces creation of JDE Peet’s ahead of planned IPO in 2020

 World Coffee Portal research

-shows JAB Holdings is now the third-largest branded coffee chain business in the US, with.
+shows JAB Holdings is now the third-largest branded coffee chain business in the US.
 Combined, Starbucks

 and JAB control a 78% share of the US branded coffee shop market.